-Benedetto Pistrucci was born in Italy 231 years ago, in May 1783.
+Benedetto Pistrucci was born in Italy, on 29 May 1783.
 Already established as a renowned gem engraver, he moved to London in 1815.
-His journey with The Royal Mint began the following year, when he was introduced to William Wellesley Pole, the Master of the Mint.
+His journey with The Royal Mint began the following year, when he was introduced to William Wellesley Pole, the then Master of the Mint.
 Pole commissioned Pistrucci to create models of a portrait of King George III, which he created in red jasper – an unusual material for a model of a coin, but one which Pistrucci, as a gem engraver, preferred to use.

 Shortly after, Pole commissioned Pistrucci again.
 With the need for a new gold coinage arising in 1816, Pistrucci was to create a distinctive design that would differentiate the new gold Sovereign from the gold guinea, for which he chose the theme of St George and the Dragon.

-The design has appeared on the coinage of every British monarch since George III, with the single exception of William IV (1830-1837) and Benedetto Pistrucci’s St George and the Dragon design still features today on the 2014 gold Sovereign.
+The design has appeared on the coinage of every British monarch since George III, with the single exception of William IV (1830-1837) and Benedetto Pistrucci’s St George and the Dragon design still features on the gold Sovereign today.

 Pistrucci took over the duties of Chief Engraver at The Royal Mint following the death of Thomas Wyon, the former Chief Engraver, in 1817.
 He took on all of Wyon’s duties but not his title; Pistrucci’s Italian origins meant that, as a foreigner, he was unable to formally take the position of Chief Engraver.
 He was later given the title of ‘Chief Medallist’, a position created to solve his predicament.